merenlab/anvio.org/help/main/programs/anvi-profile-blitz/index.md

   display: true
 ---

-FAST profiling of BAM files to get contig- or gene-level coverage and detection stats.
+FAST profiling of BAM files to get gene-, contig-, or genome-level coverage and detection stats.
 Unlike `anvi-profile`, which is another anvi&#x27;o program that can profile BAM files, this program is designed to be very quick and only report long-format files for various read recruitment statistics per item.
 Plase also see the program `anvi-script-get-coverage-from-bam` for recovery of data from BAM files without an anvi&#x27;o contigs database.

 🔙 **[To the main page](../../)** of anvi'o programs and artifacts.